Shreyjain203/Selenium-try-on-whatsapp/README.md

 1. Upon the initial run, you'll be required to scan the WhatsApp Web QR code.
 2. The contact names must precisely match the saved names on your phone, including letter case sensitivity.

+This code will run perfectly in MacOS.
+If you're using Windows or Linux, make sure to change the webdriver path accordingly.

 ## Install

 <b>Install Selenium:</b> Begin by installing the Selenium Python package.
 You can do this using pip, the Python package manager: